FduZhuLab/spatial_and_snMultiome/README.md

-# snMultiome_script
+# Introduction

-the scripts for sn-Multiome data analysis
+The scripts for analysis of **"Gene regulatory innovations underlying human neocortical diversification"**.

 ## 01.Clustering